– July 11, 2012Posted in: News Releases

 Xiu decided to test nanoparticle toxicity in an anaerobic environment – that is, sealed inside a chamber with no exposure to oxygen — to control the silver ions’ release.
 He found that the filtered particles were a lot less toxic to microbes than silver ions.

 Working with the lab of Rice chemist Vicki Colvin, the team then synthesized silver nanoparticles inside the anaerobic chamber to eliminate any chance of oxidation.
 “We found the particles, even up to a concentration of 195 parts per million, were still not toxic to bacteria,” Xiu said.
 “But for the ionic silver, a concentration of about 15 parts per billion would kill all the bacteria present.
-That told us the particle is 7,665 times less toxic than the silver ions, indicating a negligible toxicity.”
+That told us the particle is 7,665 times less toxic [to pathogens] than the silver ions, indicating a negligible toxicity.”

 “The point of that experiment,” Alvarez said, “was to show that a lot of people were obtaining data that was confounded by a release of ions, which was occurring during exposure they perhaps weren’t aware of.”

 Alvarez suggested the team’s anaerobic method may be used to test many other kinds of metallic nanoparticles for toxicity and could help fine-tune the antibacterial qualities of silver particles.
 In their tests, the Rice researchers also found evidence of hormesis; E. coli became stimulated by silver ions when they encountered doses too small to kill them.

 “Ultimately, we want to control the rate of (ion) release to obtain the desired concentrations that just do the job,” Alvarez said.
 “You don’t want to overshoot and overload the environment with toxic ions while depleting silver, which is a noble metal, a valuable resource – and a somewhat expensive disinfectant.
 But you don’t want to undershoot, either.”